 How to get involved

 Members of Who Cares?
-Scotland will have information on events sent to them.
+Scotland will have information on events and opportunities sent to them.

-Young people who receive advocacy from Who Cares?
-Scotland can speak to their worker.
+If you receive advocacy from Who Cares?
+Scotland you can speak to your worker.